 I grew up in the Hippie Generation though I wasn't one myself.
-I've never been into chemical use or tried to change the world as most people do - though Crystalinks has shifted consciousness and helped others.
+I've never been into drugs or hallucinogens - or tried to change the world as most people do - though Crystalinks has shifted consciousness and helped others.
 I was at Woodstock in 1969 and loved the music and energies of my generation.
 There were drugs and hallucinogens to reach higher awareness, music to embrace the souls, a cause to fight for - Vietnam, a spiritual mission, poetry sessions to express pain and emotion, meditations, communes, cults, and more.
-Today we have and annual event called Burning Man in Black Rock Desert, Nevada.
+Today we have an annual event called Burning Man in Black Rock Desert, Nevada.

 Each generation has their share of free spirits, writers, poets, artists, musicians, performers, philosophers, gurus, etc. - usually those with emotional problems, and/or learning challenges, seeking to heal themselves through helping others.
 They go by many names - their goal to heal, help, and find out their purpose in life.
 It's all programmed into the human genetic code.
 It's about love and nurturing and taking away the pain.
 In the 1960's and 1970's they were called Hippies, usually people who dropped out, some with mental problems, some with an inheritance or savings, many well educated but lost souls, some draft dodgers escaping the war in Vietnam, people who generally would not have fit into the structures of society anyway, meeting along the journey of life.